mburnayev/ExcalSol-IV-challenge/README.md

 As you might've noticed when you successfully navigate to the `/grades` route, the URL also tacks on the JSON response body, which isn't a good practice and something I meant to fix, but I opted to start the great migration to public availability.
 Outside of the demo, I would resolve this security issue by using routing guards to just show the route.

 Access to the Spring App server currently isn't secure since I initially had trouble fulfilling POST requests when I would authenticate all requests and I disabled it for development purposes, but didn't have time to go back and figure out why GETs worked without issue while POSTs returned 401s, despite both requiring (and providing) valid authentication credentials.

+You may have noticed the frontend is not secure: I wanted to setup up an HTTPS connection since I had tried it in the past before for a different project, but I once again ran out of time.
+If I were to revise this project, I'd add the necessary references to certificates and keys and bring back the Inbound and Outbound rules for HTTPS traffic to my EC2s.

+While I'm pretty sure AWS' services are managed in such a way that they are supposed to guarantee high uptime and performance, I unfortunately also didn't have time to hook up a load balancer to my frontend EC2 that I would've used in conjunction with Auto Scaling to spin up as many backends I would've needed to in different availability zones to handle hypothetical traffic.
+Fotunately, AWS is generous enough to provide a little bit of database redudancy by creating a backup database, but it's a far cry from using Aurora to get the horizontal scaling for maximal redundancy (and there's no free tier option to use it).

 Tech stack used:
 - HTML + TypeScript with Angular Framework